nico-zck/zotero-scholar-citations/README.md

 - Simplify the updating process;
 - Shrinkage the count string length of ZSCC ("ZSCC: 0000001" => "ZSCC:00001");
 - Remove state indicator of staleness;

+v2.1.0
+- Add auto updating;
+- Improve the query url with multiple authors;
+- Add preference for base query url (beta);

+## Development
+1. Clone this source code.
+2. Create a text file in the 'extensions' directory of your Zotero profile directory named after the extension id `zoteroscholarcitations@nico.info`.
+The file contents should be the absolute path to the root of your plugin source code directory, where your install.rdf file is located.
+3. Open prefs.js in the Zotero profile directory in a text editor and delete the lines containing `extensions.lastAppBuildId` and `extensions.lastAppVersion`.
+Save the file and restart Zotero.
+This will force Zotero to read the extensions' directory and install your plugin from source, after which you should see it listed in Tools → Add-ons.
+This is only necessary once.
+4. Run zotero with argments `-purgecaches -ZoteroDebug`, for example:
+   >./zotero.exe -purgecaches -ZoteroDebug

 ---